Carrier air conditioner prices: pros, cons and quotes

 Carrier Comfort/Base Series Air Conditioner

 About: The Comfort/Base Series is Carrier’s low-end line.
 That said, the higher end of the line still offers a better SEER rating than many other companies’ middle-of-the-road products.
-And it still offers the same warranty as the higher end models, a suggestion of a quality product.
+Amazingly this budget option still offers the same warranty as the higher end models, which is a good indication that Carrier stands by all their products —even the basic ones.
 Best of all, up-front Carrier air conditioner prices for the Comfort/Base line are low.

 Carrier Comfort/Base Series